techidaily/site-win11-tips/source/_posts/essential-fixes-to-stop-windows-10-blue-screens.md

 ## 9\.
 Boot Into Safe Mode

  Depending on the severity of your issue, you may be able to perform all the above troubleshooting steps while working in Windows as usual.
 However, if you have a major issue, the blue screen errors might prevent you from working normally.
-In that case, you'll need to[boot into safe mode](https://www.makeuseof.com/windows-11-boot-safe-mode/) .
+In that case, you'll need to [boot into safe mode](https://www.makeuseof.com/windows-11-boot-safe-mode/) .

  Safe mode allows you to load a basic Windows configuration with only the essentials that it needs to run.
 This prevents third-party apps from interfering with normal operations.
 If you can work in safe mode without hitting a blue screen, an installed app or service is likely causing the problem.